Selling a House in Probate: A Florida Guide

 1. File Probate With the Local Court

 The first step is to file probate with the local court (at the clerk’s office) where the estate is located.
 All beneficiaries must be notified at this stage.
 The court requires a list of the descendant’s assets, such as investment portfolios, IRAs, and bank accounts.
-You may also need an estate affidavit as well as proof of your qualification as the personal representative.
+You may also need an estate affidavit and proof of your qualification as the personal representative.
 A copy of the decedent’s death certificate will also be included.
-If there is no will, the estate is called an “intestate estate,” and the court will determine how the assets are to be distributed.
+If there is no will, the estate is called an “intestate estate,” the court will determine how the assets will be distributed.

 2. The Court Appoints an Executor/Administrator

 Once the probate court reviews the documentation, it appoints a personal representative.
 If the decedent named someone specific in the will, that person becomes the personal representative or administrator.
 However, if there is no will, potential executors can petition the court.
-After careful consideration, the court then appoints someone as administrator, who is assigned to handle the decedent’s estate.
+After careful consideration, the court appoints someone as administrator to handle the decedent’s estate.

-This stage essentially starts the probate legal proceeding, which allows the estate to be sold by the seller.
+This stage essentially starts the probate legal proceeding, which allows the seller to sell the estate.
 The administrator is responsible for paying all the creditors with claims to the estate.
-This includes liabilities as well as late mortgage payments if the house is in foreclosure.
-The administrator of the estate is also responsible for paying the mortgage, property taxes, and insurance on the house during the proceedings.
+This includes liabilities and late mortgage payments if the house is in foreclosure.
+The administrator is also responsible for paying the mortgage, property taxes, and insurance on the house during the proceedings.

 3. Sell the Probate Real Estate

-Once a personal representative has been designated by the court, they can put the probate house on the market.
+Once the court has designated a personal representative, they can put the probate house on the market.
 Some cases require court approval at every stage, such as for the appraisal.
 However, this is typically in cases where the deceased person has a substantial amount of debt.
 In other cases, the seller can sell the estate unsupervised.
-Throughout the sales process, the administrator of the estate must ensure that the sale is in accordance with Florida laws.
+Throughout the sales process, the estate administrator must ensure that the sale is by Florida laws.
 Once the sale is closed, the proceeds can be distributed among the beneficiaries, and the title company can ensure that the estate is free from any debts.

 When Can the Executor Sell The Probate Property in Florida?